 We evaluate the employment contract and the circumstances leading to the dismissal.
 We advise you on your options and best course of action bearing in mind the strength of your claim, the risks and the possible outcomes.

 Our lawyers analyse your complete remuneration and benefits package, including share options and other investment mechanisms and advise you on your likely level of damages.

 When assessing the likely damages, employers will have to take into account the salary and contractual benefits including, but not limited to:

 - Holidays; and

 Where there is no contractual entitlement to a specified notice period, a reasonable notice period will be implied.

 Duty to mitigate loss following wrongful dismissal

 Employees must always mitigate their loss by seeking alternative employment.
 The duty to mitigate can be used by an employer to negotiate on the appropriate settlement.
-This may be more difficult to achieve where the prospects of securing alternative employment are small.
+The employer’s arguments may be less compelling where the prospects of securing alternative employment are small.
 Much depends upon the particular facts of your case.